-Initialization of the module is accomplished by setting up a security domain by way of the following actions:
+Initialization of the module is accomplished by setting up a security domain by following the procedures below:

-- The SSO creates a new application directory on the module; - The SSO creates a PIN file that is associated with the SSO and User; - The SSO initializes the PIN files: - The SSO may optionally set a default Password or set the User Password Phrase: - If the User Password Phrase is set by the SSO, the User will not be able to change their Password. - The SSO uses FIPS INFO command to confirm FIPS mode •
+- The SSO creates a new application directory on the module; - The SSO creates a PIN file that is associated with the SSO and User: - The SSO initializes the PIN files; - The SSO may optionally set a default Password or set the User PASSWORD Phrase:

+- If the User PASSWORD Phrase is set by the SSO, the User will not be able to change their Password. - The SSO uses FIPS INFO command to confirm FIPS mode.